confluentinc/cp-docker-images/docs/quickstart.rst

 Stream Monitoring
 ^^^^^^^^^^^^^^^^^

-First, let's walk through how to use Confluent Control Center with console producers and consumers to monitor consumption and latency.
+This portion of the quickstart provides an overview of how to use Confluent Control Center with console producers and consumers to monitor consumption and latency.

   You'll launch the Confluent Control Center image the same as you've done for earlier containers, connecting to the ZooKeeper and Kafka containers that are already running.
 This is also a good opportunity to illustrate mounted volumes, so you'll first create a directory on the Docker Machine host for Control Center data.